All posts

 Frequently Asked Questions

-What is the fastest way to create an MCP App?
+What is the fastest way to create an MCP App in 2026?

-Install sunpeak globally with pnpm add -g sunpeak, then run sunpeak new to scaffold a project.
-Run sunpeak dev to launch the local simulator with ChatGPT and Claude hosts built in.
-You can have a working MCP App running in a few minutes without any paid accounts.
+Run "npx sunpeak new" to scaffold a project with TypeScript, React, Tailwind, Vitest, and Playwright preconfigured.
+Then run "pnpm dev" to launch the local inspector with ChatGPT and Claude host runtimes built in.
+You can have a working MCP App running in a couple of minutes without any paid accounts or API keys.

 Do I need a ChatGPT or Claude account to build an MCP App?

-No. sunpeak includes a local simulator that replicates the ChatGPT and Claude App runtimes.
-You can build, test, and iterate entirely on localhost without any AI host accounts.
-You only need accounts when you are ready to deploy your finished app.
+No. sunpeak includes a local inspector that replicates the ChatGPT and Claude App runtimes at localhost:3000.
+You can build, test, and iterate entirely offline without any AI host accounts, API keys, or credits.
+You only need host accounts when you are ready to deploy your finished app to production.

 What is the difference between an MCP App resource and a tool?